Table of Contents

 - The estimated expenditure does not exceed:

-- $25,000 for goods and services (contracting officers are still expected to solicit bids below this value whenever it is cost effective to do so);
+- $25,000 for goods or $40,000 for services and construction contracts (contracting officers are still expected to solicit bids below this value whenever it is cost effective to do so);

 - $100,000 for architectural, engineering and other services required in respect of the planning, design, preparation or supervision of the construction, repair, renovation or restoration of a work;